THE MAGIC TORTOISE TAIJIQUAN SCHOOL

 First Color: GREEN (Wood—Determination).

-Any teacher or instructor-in-training may verify that the above requirements have been met: a formal evaluation is not necessary for green.
+Any teacher or instructor may verify that the above requirements have been met: a formal evaluation is not necessary for green.
 The student may then wear the green (wood) sash, which represents their resolution to continue personal growth through Taijiquan.

 The student must be familiar with the history of the style they are studying, the names of the postures, and the Chinese names for the main stances (bu) in their form.
 They must know the pronunciation and meaning of: Dao, wuji, yin, yang; wushu, gongfu; peng, lu, ji, an (see “Notes” for red terms).